-First things first: we don’t want to scare you away from taking a travel career break.
+First things first: we don’t want to deter you from taking a travel career break.
 As long as you are sensible and take basic precautions, you are very unlikely to get injured, fall ill or lose your valuables through crime or accident.

 Of course there are some risks involved.
 But life isn’t fun unless you take a few risks, right?
 You probably wouldn’t have reached this point if you think otherwise.

 Taking a risk doesn’t mean being reckless.
 The important thing is to mitigate the risks so that if you do happen to get unlucky, your back is covered.
-This means getting travel insurance.
+This means getting round the world travel insurance.
 And here’s why.